voidksa/TrueMoji/README.md

 If you encounter any issues or have suggestions, please open an issue on GitHub:
 [Report an Issue](https://github.com/voidksa/TrueMoji/issues)

+## Privacy
+For information on how we handle your data, please review our [Privacy Policy](PRIVACY.md).

 ## License
 This project is licensed under the [MIT License](LICENSE).
 You are free to fork and improve this project, but you must provide appropriate credit to the original author (**voidksa**) and link back to the original repository [voidksa/TrueMoji](https://github.com/voidksa/TrueMoji).